Casa multisig security: Mobile Key overview

 We believe that transparency about security is extremely important and so we want to explain how Casa utilizes cloud backups.

-A fundamental aspect of the Casa Keymaster app is that it is seedless.
+A fundamental aspect of Casa multisig is that it is seedless.
 We believe that requiring the user to secure their own recovery seed phrase is both a poor user experience and a weakness in the security model because very few users are likely to go to the lengths necessary to appropriately back up their seed phrases.

 The first setup is our flagship Key Shield 3-of-5 multisig (available with Platinum and Diamond plans) in which the user holds one key on their mobile device, 3 keys on geographically separated hardware devices, and Casa holds one key for Emergency Recovery assistance.